 Have your team implement an “idle rule”.
 You can log out of a session after a certain length of time and have an automatic email sent to the customer with further options (like phone, email, or self-service).
 Remember, be sure to check in a few times first to confirm whether or not the customer is available before ending a chat.

 This customer always has something negative to say.
 Either they don’t like your product or service, and sometimes customers may even resort to name-calling.
 For some, this can be the hardest customer to deal with, because saying “I’m sorry” isn’t always enough.

-According to Ombudsman Services, 52 million complaints were filed in Great Britain in 2015.
+According to Financial Conduct Authority, the total number of complaints reported by firms in the first half of 2018 was 4.13 million, a 10% (360,108) increase compared with the second half (H2) of 2017 when 3.77 million complaints were received.
 So know that you are not alone: customer service operators at most companies are dealing with the same kind of disgruntled customers.